mbari-org/vars/docs/index.md

 ## About VARS

 VARS was originally developed in 2004 to create and manage video annotations on video tape recorded from MBARI's remotely operated vehicles.
-Since then VARS has evolved into MBARI's Media Management system (M3) as a comprehensive set of applications for managing scientific video and image assets.
+Since then, VARS has evolved into MBARI's Media Management system (M3), a comprehensive set of applications for managing scientific video and image assets.

 ## Code Repositories